qzaidi/magickwand/README.md

 magickwand
 ==========

-magickwand is the native port of imagemagick/convert.
+magickwand is the native port of imagemagick/convert, that can be used to resize and compress images.
+This can be used to dynamically resize images in an express/connect based server.
+See examples/cdn.js for a sample connect middleware.

 Most other ports of imagemagick invoke the convert binary, instead of making direct API calls.
 While this works, API calls would be faster than invoking convert, and that is the motivation for this module.